 Reservations#

-Not usually needed for casual tavernas.
-Upscale spots and rooftop restaurants should be booked, especially weekends.
+Not usually needed for casual tavernas — just show up.
+Upscale spots and rooftop restaurants should be booked ahead, especially weekends and summer.

 Dress Code#